'We're not perfect but we're freaking trying': Chloé's Gabriela Hearst on making fashion sustainable

 On a more serious note, the designer said she was motivated by the opportunity to implement the research and development she and her team at Gabriela Hearst had been carrying out over the years.
 Could she scale it up at the larger, more established house, she wondered?
 The answer appears to be: yes.

-Hearst has created two collections for Chloé since taking the creative reins last year.
+Hearst has created three collections for Chloé since taking the creative reins last year.
 Her first designs were produced in two months, an extremely tight turnaround.
-The collection, which was shown in March this year, included a collaboration with Sheltersuit Foundation, a non-profit organization that makes outerwear for homeless people.
+The Autumn-Winter 2021 collection, which was shown in March this year, included a collaboration with Sheltersuit Foundation, a non-profit organization that makes outerwear for homeless people.
 Transforming from a duffel bag to a waterproof jacket then to sleeping bag in a few zips, the charity's namesake Sheltersuits are made from recycled and deadstock materials.
 Hearst invited founder Bas Trimmer to the house's atelier to make a backpack using a similar ethos and some of Chloé's deadstock materials.
 The label then announced that for each backpack sold, it would make two sheltersuits for those in need.

 As for the rest of the collection, Chloé issued a statement claiming that it "can be considered to have four times more lower impact materials compared to last year."
 Polyester and viscose were eliminated, recycled or reused, the denim was organic and vintage bags were repurposed.
 "New isn't always better," read a statement from Hearst, who is simply referred to as "Gabi" in press materials.

-Her second and most recent collection for the label came with an announcement that more items than ever before would be handmade by independent artisans under a new sub brand, Chloé Craft.
+Her third and most recent collection for the label came with an announcement that more items than ever before would be handmade by independent artisans under a new sub brand, Chloé Craft.

 "While Chloé Craft is innately low impact, the challenge is to find ways of making the items produced in larger quantities more eco-conscious," read a statement which also detailed how staples such as the Tote bag and Nama sneakers (which sell at comparatively higher quantities) had been improved to use lower impact materials.